-- Excessively Consistent Returns: No high return scheme provides a consistent return without any risk involved, and if any investment promises and gives a high and stable profit, it is a Ponzi scheme.
+Excessively Consistent Returns: No high return scheme provides a consistent return without any risk involved.
+And if any investment promises or gives a high and stable profit, it is a Ponzi scheme.

-- Guaranteed High Return: Ponzi schemes guarantee huge returns for doing nothing, i.e. it is a ‘get rich quick scheme’ which seems to be quite suspicious.
+Guaranteed High Return: Ponzi schemes guarantee huge returns for doing nothing.
+It is a ‘get rich quick scheme’ which seems to be quite suspicious.